BestTimesToVisit.com Logo

 packing

 Layers are your best friend in the Picos!
-Even in summer, the weather can change dramatically from sunny valleys to misty, cool peaks.
-Pack a waterproof and windproof outer shell, a fleece or warm mid-layer, and moisture-wicking base layers.
+The weather can change dramatically from the valleys to the peaks, even in summer.
+Think a waterproof and windproof outer shell, a fleece or down mid-layer, and moisture-wicking base layers.
 Don't forget sturdy hiking boots – you'll be grateful for them on the rocky trails.

 transport